 The Awards show took place virtually on 14th February, 2021.
 Watch it here

 The Film Critics Guild and Motion Content Group in collaboration with Vistas Media Capital presents the second edition of the ‘Critics' Choice Film Awards’- a platform to celebrate diversity and flair in Indian films.
 It is a space to reward and recognize creativity, ingenuity and quality.
 As a pan-India award, the Critics’ Choice Film Awards will represent the diverse range of film making in the country.
 It will honor talent and display the rich culture of films across languages, styles and themes.
-The winners will be selected based on a transparent and bias-free process audited by KPMG, one of India’s most renowned audit companies.
+The winners will be selected based on a transparent and bias-free process that is audited to keep it credible.
 The winners of the Critics’ Choice Film Awards are out!
 Click Here to watch the India's first virtual awards show.

 A show on the murky world of cricket or another that looks into the life and death of India's most well known freedom fighter.
 A series that delves deep into the pre-IIT prep sweat shops or a romantic series that throws light on the struggles of a long distance relationship.
 The thriving digital space in India has something for everyone.
 Comedians, directors, writers and box office ruling actors have all joined this territory for its promise.
 Currently, series and short films aren't considered stepping stones anymore, they are a strong foundation to a space that is the new rage.